 It’s that time of the year again when temperatures drop, holiday spirits run high, and outdoor skating rinks open for the winter season!

-My favourite outdoor rink in the city of Toronto is the Natrel rink located at Harbourfront Centre.
+When you think of ice skating in downtown Toronto most people think of a visit to Nathan Philips Square Ice Skating rink at City Hall, but my favourite outdoor rink in the city of Toronto is the skating rink located at Harbourfront Centre.
 It’s the perfect location, and as someone who has been ice skating for 18 years and counting, I love getting together with my other skating friends to practice jumps and spins outside, while gliding by the beautiful scenery.

-For me, outdoor skating defines the Canadian lifestyle, especially when you think of hockey or figure skating events being held on a pond during the Olympics.
-Whether you sign up for a learn-to-skate program, play a fun game of shinny, or simply skate for pleasure – I encourage everyone to bundle up, strap on skates, and experience the joy of the sport.
+For me, outdoor skating defines the Canadian lifestyle, especially when you think of hockey or figure skating events on a frozen pond during the Olympics.
+Whether you sign up for a learn-to-skate program, play a fun game of shinny, or just skate for pleasure – I encourage everyone to bundle up, strap on skates, and experience the joy of the sport.

-Compared to other outdoor rinks, the Natrel rink is an unconventional shape and size.
+Compared to other outdoor rinks, the Toronto Harbourfront Skating Rink is an unconventional shape and size.
 It’s quite large, which means more skaters can access the ice without overcrowding.
-I enjoy staying in the centre where I can practice spins and jumps since most people skate around the perimeter.
+I enjoy staying at the centre where I can practice spins and jumps since most people skate around the perimeter.

-Hunger is no issue at the Natrel rink.
+Hunger is no issue at the Harbourfront Skating Rink.
 The café is a few steps away from the edge of the ice, and you don’t even have to worry about protecting your blades or removing your skates since the mats surround the area.
 Grab a hot drink or choose from a wide selection of food off the grill.
 The prices are quite reasonable.

 What better way to spend a Saturday night than a fun dance party on-ice?
-Every Saturday until January 25 will feature DJ’s pumping the music at the most scenic rink in Toronto!
+Every Saturday between the hours of 8 to 11 pm DJ’s pump the music at the most scenic rink in Toronto!
 Expect bright lights, great music, and a fun time with friends.

 235 Queens Quay West